onzfonz/comp227/src/content/7/en/part7e.md

 In our applications, we had a **monolithic** backend, meaning one application making up a whole and running on a single server, serving only a few API endpoints.

-As the application grows, the monolithic backend approach starts turning problematic both in terms of performance and maintainability.
+As an application grows, the monolithic backend approach starts turning problematic both in terms of performance and maintainability.

 A [microservice architecture](https://martinfowler.com/articles/microservices.html) or (**microservices**) is a way of composing the backend of an application from many separate, independent services,